sun care and self tanning Is It Possible to Get Rid of Freckles?

 What Are Freckles?

 Freckles are nothing more than small areas of extra pigmentation on the skin, but unlike moles or other dark skin patches, freckles are completely flat and not raised.
-Freckles are very common and can occur on anyone, and they’re typically nothing to be concerned about healthwise.
-In other words, the only skin concern about freckles is cosmetic.
+These skin marks are sometimes confused for sun spots, however, freckles are different than sun spots.
+The main difference is that freckles can fade on their own, meanwhile, sun spots cannot, per the American Academy of Dermatology (AAD).

 What Causes Freckles?

-While freckles occur in all skin tones and genders, they are the most common in people with fair skin and naturally red hair.
+While freckles appear on all skin tones and genders, they are most common in people with fair skin as this skin tone showcases freckles easier.
 There are two common causes of freckles:

 1. Genetics